How to write a yacht crew CV

 Typically, you have between three and six seconds to catch the captain’s attention.
 People often scan pages diagonally rather than linearly, and they often give up reading bullet points after the third point if they are not interested moving further down the page instead.

 With this in mind, make sure to include your most recent employment and qualification first, and move your most impressive skills and attributes to the top of lists.
-Van Allen Group have provided a sample yacht crew CV, here.
+View a sample yacht crew cv from Van Allen Group.

 Opt for a classic font that is both professional and aesthetically pleasing making it easy to read, and use subheadings and bold fonts to keep things organised.